-In particular, we replace (i) the spatial lag for countries with the same former colonizer by a spatial lag for countries with the same former post-WW II colonizer, (ii) the spatial lag for former colonizers by a spatial lag for former post-WW II colonizers, (iii) the spatial lag for countries with the same dominant aid donor based on net disbursements by a spatial lag based on either gross disbursements or commitments, (iv) the spatial lag for countries with the same dominant aid donor by a spatial lag for countries with the same majority aid donor, where a majority donor is a donor that provides more than 50 percent of total aid to a country, (v) the spatial lag for aid donors based on net disbursements by a spatial lag for aid donors based on either gross disbursements or commitments, (vi) the spatial lag for export destination countries by a spatial lag for import origin countries, (vii) the spatial lag for countries with a common official language by a spatial lag for countries with a common language that is spoken by at least 9 percent of the population, (viii) the spatial lag of countries with the same dominant religion in 1970 by a spatial lag of countries with the same dominant religion in 2000, (ix) the spatial lag of countries with the same dominant religion in 1970 by a spatial lag of countries with either the same majority religion in 1970, or the same majority religion in 2000, where a majority religion is a religion that has the majority of a country’s population adhering to it, (x) the spatial lag for military allies based on the number of formal military alliances by a spatial lag for military allies based on the strength of formal military alliances, where strength is reflected by the type of alliance (from strong to weak: defense pact, neutrality pact, entente), and (xi) the spatial lag for countries with a common border by a spatial lag based on distance between capital cities, where the spatial weights are based on the inverse of this distance.
+We replace (i) the spatial lag for countries with the same former colonizer by a spatial lag for countries with the same former post-WW II colonizer, (ii) the spatial lag for former colonizers by a spatial lag for former post-WW II colonizers, (iii) the spatial lag for countries with the same dominant aid donor based on net disbursements by spatial lags based on gross disbursements or commitments, respectively (iv) the spatial lag for countries with the same dominant aid donor by a spatial lag for countries with the same majority aid donor , (v) the spatial lag for aid donors based on net disbursements by a spatial lag for aid donors based on either gross disbursements or commitments, (vi) the spatial lag for export destination countries by a spatial lag for import origin countries, (vii) the spatial lag for countries with a common official language by a spatial lag for countries with a common language that is spoken by at least 9 percent of the population, (viii) the spatial lag of countries with the same dominant religion in 1970 by a spatial lag of countries with the same dominant religion in 2000, (ix) the spatial lag of countries with the same dominant religion in 1970 by a spatial lag of countries with either the same majority religion in 1970, or the same majority religion in 2000, where a majority religion is a religion that has the majority of a country’s population adhering to it, (x) the spatial lag for military allies based on the number of formal military alliances by a spatial lag for military allies based on the strength of formal military alliances, where strength is reflected by the type of alliance (from strong to weak: defense pact, neutrality pact, entente), and (xi) the spatial lag for countries with a common border by one based on distance between capital cities.

-For OECD members, there is some weak evidence of diffusion through the foreign aid channels (significant at 10 percent), an effect that is probably driven by a handful of OECD members that used to be aid recipients.

 The classification of democracies and non-democracies is based on the indicator of democracy (“democ”) from the Polity IV dataset.
 This indicator has an additive eleven-point scale and ranges from 0 to 10, where higher scores indicate a higher degree of democracy.
 Following Collier and Hoeffler (2009), we define democracies as countries with a democracy score that is greater than or equal to 5 and non-democracies as countries with a score below 5.
 The Polity IV data are described in Marshall and Jaggers (2005).